Shadow Work and Projection: Why You See Yourself in Others (And Don’t Realize It)

 Because projection often operates beneath conscious awareness, writing can be a powerful way to notice patterns.
 Many people find that journaling reveals surprising connections between emotions, memories, and reactions.

-You may also find the free Shadow Work Starter Kit helpful if you are just beginning your journey with shadow integration.
+free Shadow Work Starter Kit helpful if you are just beginning your journey with shadow integration.

 These tools are simply gentle companions for reflection, helping you explore your inner world at your own pace.